Terms of Service

 9.1 Fees Deducted from Contractor Payouts

-For example, on a $1,000 Phase at standard fee rates, the Contractor receives $1,000 minus the Estimated Stripe Processing Cost minus the Platform Fee (2.5% + $0.50 in USD).
+For example, on a $1,000 Phase at standard fee rates, the Contractor receives $1,000 minus the applicable payment and platform costs.
+For card payments, the standard Platform Fee is 2.5% + $0.50 in USD.
 The Client is charged exactly $1,000 — no additional fees are added to Client payments.

 Current fee rates are always displayed at phasecontract.com/pricing.